1Password/scim-examples/docker/README.md

 Ensure that `OP_LETSENCRYPT_DOMAIN` is set to the domain name you’ve set up before continuing.

 <details>
-<summary>Information for Google Workspace beta participants</summary>
+<summary>Information for Google Workspace as your Identity Provider (IdP)</summary>
-If you’re part of the Google Workspace provisioning beta, you will need to set up some additional secrets to use this functionality.
-Refer to our complete Google Workspace provisioning beta documentation for more complete information.
+If you’re using Google Workspace as your identity provider for provisioning, you will need to set up some additional secrets to use this functionality.
+Refer to our complete Google Workspace provisioning documentation for more complete information.
+For more informatiion please visit [Connect Google Workspace to 1Password SCIM Bridge](https://support.1password.com/scim-google-workspace).

 First, edit the file located at `scim-examples/beta/workspace-settings.json` and enter in the appropriate details.